jan-tudos/cyclops/README.md

 # Cyclops
-Simple and convinient TUI for the OBSBOT Tiny 4k webcam (or any other webcam controllable via `v4l2-ctl`).
+Simple and convenient TUI for the OBSBOT Tiny 4k webcam (or any other webcam controllable via `v4l2-ctl`).

-The OBSBOT webcam allows to adjust its tilt, pan, and zoom via software.
+The OBSBOT webcam allows to adjust its tilt, pan, and zoom via software; i.e. it's a pan-tilt-zoom (PTZ) camera.
 Unfortunately, there seems to be no implementation that supports convenient WASD controls instead of providing raw numerical values.
-This script provides a simple TUI (text user interface) for that.
+This script provides a simple TUI (text user interface) for that purpose.
 In addition, the TUI can also store up to 10 configurations to easily switch between, e.g. focusing on (1) the speaker of a presentation, (2) the blackboard, (3) an experimental setup, (4) the presentation slides, ...

 # Prerequists